gcarq/rusty-blockparser/README.md

 It allows extraction of various data types (blocks, transactions, scripts, public keys/hashes, balances, ...) and UTXDO dumps from Bitcoin based blockchains.

+**NOTE**: Use the branch `use-bitcoin-lib` for Bitcoin as it implements SegWit and BECH32 address support (https://github.com/gcarq/rusty-blockparser/pull/62).
+This will be merged eventually but at this point it would break support for other coins.

 ##### **Currently Supported Blockchains:**

  `Bitcoin`, `Namecoin`, `Litecoin`, `Dogecoin`, `Myriadcoin`, `Unobtanium` and `NoteBlockchain`.

-It assumes a local copy of the blockchain with intact block index, downloaded with [Bitcoin Core](https://github.com/bitcoin/bitcoin) 0.15.1+.
+It assumes a local unpruned copy of the blockchain with intact block index, downloaded with [Bitcoin Core](https://github.com/bitcoin/bitcoin) 0.15.1+.
 If you are not sure whether your local copy is valid you can apply `--verify` to validate the chain and block merkle trees.
 If something doesn't match the parser exits.

 ## Features